Apply for a New Code Enforcement Officer Registration

 The Basic Code Enforcement Training Course is a 1 week training program (36 classroom hours) administered by the Texas A&M Engineering Extension Service (TEEX).
 The training is offered in different cities in Texas throughout the year.
 The required fee for this training is set by TEEX.

 After completing the training, you must submit a copy of the TEEX certificate with your registration application.
 The licensing exam may only be taken after you have completed the TEEX course.

-Applicants must provide verification of having obtained at least one year of full-time experience in the field of code enforcement as documented on an Employer Affidavit Form (PDF).
+Applicants must provide verification of having obtained at least one year of full-time experience in the field of code enforcement as documented on a CEO003 Code Enforcement Officer Experience Verification Form (PDF).

-The affidavit must be included with the registration application form.
+The experience verification form is already included with the registration application form.

 Application and Fee

 Applicants must submit a completed registration application (Apply Online or see Code Enforcement Officer Registration Application PDF) along with the $100 application fee.

 A registration as a code enforcement officer is valid for a period of two years.